Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

-The main requirement of quantum internet is the long distance communication, which needs entanglement of qubits between end nodes through noisy fiber channels.
-The challenges involved are \textit{absorption} and \textit{decoherence} effects, that noisy channel posses along the path.
-Employing repeater stations acknowledges these challenges allowing long-distance communication with restricted resources and rational rates \cite{munro2015inside}.
 There are certain conditions that are required for the design of quantum repeaters, although the losses surge exponentially with the distance of communication.
-Supposing, distance of communication between two distant nodes Alice and Bob is D. The idea is to create entanglement between two pairs each covering the distance of D/2.
-Entanglement between these two pairs is created by entanglement swapping between another two pairs covering the distance D/4 and so on.
-This process is repeated unless entanglement is created between all the intermediary nodes, ultimately entangling the qubits at the far away end nodes, as shown in \textbf{Fig. 11}.
+Supposing, the distance of communication between Alice and Bob is \textit{D}.
+The idea is to create an entanglement between two pairs, each covering the distance of \textit{D/2}.
+Entanglement between these two pairs is created by entanglement swapping between another two pairs covering the distance \textit{D/4} and so on.
+This process is repeated unless entanglement is created between all the intermediary nodes, ultimately entangling the qubits at the far away end nodes, as shown in \textbf{Fig. \ref{fig:Fig 12}}.